Skip to main content

 To ignore files or folders for a particular scan.Run Semgrep with the flag --exclude followed by the pattern or file to be excluded.
 See CLI reference.

 To include files or folders for a particular scan.Run Semgrep with the flag --include followed by the pattern or file to be included.
+Any file that isn't matched is excluded.
 See CLI reference.
-When including a pattern from a .gitignore or .semgrepignore file, --include does not override either, still resulting in the file's exclusion.
+When including a pattern from a .gitignore or .semgrepignore file, --include does not override either, resulting in the file's exclusion.

-To include files or folders defined within a .gitignore for a particular scan.Run Semgrep with the flag --no-git-ignore, which overrides its definition within .semgrepignore as well.
+To include files or folders defined within a .gitignore for a particular scan.Run Semgrep with the flag --no-git-ignore.

 To ignore files or folders for a particular rule.Edit the rule to set the paths key with one or more patterns.
 See Rule syntax.